eclipse-iceoryx/iceoryx/iceoryx_utils/doc/lockfree_queue/lockfree_queue.md

 [ (c,?), (c,x), (c,y), (c-1,?) ]   H=(c,1)     T=(c,3)
 ```

-We only push iff the cycle at the element Tail points to is exactly one behind Tails cycle.
+We only push if the cycle at the element Tail points to is exactly one behind Tails cycle.

 Constraint: we can never push more than n elements (and our use case does not require this).